-Cesani is an organic estate in Pancole in the north-west of the San Gimignano region of Tuscany, Italy.
-Cesani produces Vernaccia di San Gimignano DOCG white wines and Chianti Colli Senesi DOCG red.
+Cesani is an organic estate in Frazione Pancole in the north-west of the San Gimignano region of Tuscany, Italy.
+Vernaccia di San Gimignano DOCG and DOCG Riserva whites are made, as is a Chianti Colli Senesi DOCG red.
 The whites have become fresher tasting in recent years.

 Vineyards: 26ha of vines of which 14ha of Vernaccia and 11ha for red wines.
 The vineyards spread over three different areas which, although at most 2 km from each other, represent very different production realities with a precise identity: Pancole, San Paolo and Cellole.
 The wines are site-specific crus which are made and bottled as such.
 4.500 vines per hectare.

 – Cellole vineyard: Purchased by Vincenzo in the 1980s.
 Raised eyebrows because it is very stony and was covered with broom plants.
 The Cellole vineyard is this origin of Cesani’s flagship site-specific wines: the red wines Céllori and Luenzo.
 The vineyard is full of enormous stones, alberese and clay.
 It faces east and is at 360 metres above sea level.
 Great views.
 Sangiovese is the main grape.
 Colorino and Merlot are also grown here.
 Wines from this site include Céllori and Luenzo.